What are Acceptance Criteria? Examples, Types & Templates

 1. Start early (but not too early)

-However, you need to have a good handle on your product before you put your entry requirements together.
-If you don’t, you could potentially put acceptance criteria into place that are too hard to achieve or that suddenly become irrelevant.
+However, before you put your entry requirements together, you need to have a good handle on your product.
+If you don’t, you could potentially put Quality Standards into place that are too hard to achieve or that suddenly become irrelevant.

 2. Don’t make your criteria too broad or too narrow

-Overly specific acceptance criteria may be harder to sign off on, while overly broad acceptance criteria can be too vague.
+Moreover, overly specific acceptance criteria may be harder to sign off on, while overly broad Validation Criteria can be too vague.
 It’s important to get the balance right.

 3. Keep your acceptance criteria simple and jargon-free

-It’s important to make sure everyone can understand the acceptance criteria in place, from project managers to investors.
-This is why it’s best for someone detached from the development team to work on the acceptance criteria.
+It’s important to make sure everyone, from project managers to investors, understands the criteria for user stories, especially during different project phases such as backlog refinement and sprint planning.
+This is why it’s best for someone detached from the development team to work on the Validation Criteria.

 Clear and to-the-point, criteria will make it easier for everyone to be in agreement and understand what is going on.
 It will also ensure there are no incorrect assumptions made.